On the Theory of Dynamic Graph Regression Problem: Update-efficient matrix embeddings

-Note that weighted Laplacian matrix (as well as unweighted Laplacian matrix), without the mentioned constraint on degrees, are not update-efficient embeddings, for any function $f$.
-The reason is that without the mentioned constraint, node addition or node deletion may change degrees of $\Theta(n)$ nodes, which then may require a rank-$\Theta(n)$ update matrix (or $\Theta(n)$ pairs of update vectors).
-Nevertheless, if we use a restricted set of {\em allowed update operations}, we might be able to use the Laplacian matrix for the dynamic graph regression problem, without assuming any restriction on the graph.
-For example, if we limit update operations to {\em edge insertion}, {\em edge deletion} and {\em edge weight change}, it will not be necessary for the nodes of the graph, to have a bounded degree.
+Note that weighted Laplacian matrix (as well as unweighted Laplacian matrix), without the mentioned constraint on degrees, are not update-efficient, for any arbitrary complexity function $\mathsf h$.
+The reason is that without the mentioned constraint, node addition/deletion may change the degrees of $\Theta(n)$ nodes, which then may require a rank-$\Theta(n)$ update matrix (or $\Theta(n)$ pairs of update vectors).
+Nevertheless, if we restrict update operations, we might be able to use Laplacian matrix for the regression of {\em general} dynamic graphs.
+For example, if we limit update operations to {\em edge insertion}, {\em edge deletion} and {\em edge weight change}, it will not be necessary for nodes of the graph to have a bounded degree.